Who is an Android app developer?

 However, publishing your app through the official Android Market will set you back a one time fee of $ 25.
 But unlike Apple’s App Store, Google’s standards for application acceptance are fairly lax so most apps usually get accepted.

-You cannot become a professional Android developer without developing apps.
+You cannot become an Android developer without developing apps.

 And you cannot be developing Android apps if you don’t publishing them.